Inga-Helgadottir/CA2/README.md

-This project requires that you have a functional droplet up and running with tomcat and SQL
+*This project requires that you have a functional droplet up and running with tomcat and SQL *right now the project actions wil fail

 # How to use the startcode